janrito/janrito.github.io/_posts/2014-11-04-cultural-heritage-destruction-my-phd-work-explained.md

 date: 2014-11-04 12:00:00
 redirect_from:
   - /2014-11-04/my-phd-work-for-non-experts/
-description:  The use of multispectral imaging and methods of image analytics within the cultural heritage sector
+description:  The use of multispectral imaging in cultural heritage and methods of image processing to recover writing from damaged manuscripts.
 ---